Skip to main content

 • Garnet: A valuable mineral itself but has the potential to be an unconventional source for Scandium, a valuable REE

 Data from the MBIE airborne radiometric survey of Westland flown in 2013 indicates the target surface deposits enriched in thorium.
-Monazite is a mineral which contains elevated levels of thorium and areas that may be prospective are highlighted on the map.
+Monazite is a mineral which contains elevated levels of thorium allowing relatively easy exploration.

 Permits